CouncilofLorien/counciloflorien.github.io/docs/cards/lureofnature.md

 | | _Corruption_. **_Playable on a non-Hobbit, non-Dwarf,<br>non-Orc, non-Ringwraith character.**_ Target<br>character received 2 corruption points and makes a<br>corruption check at the end of his movement/hazard<br>phase for each Wilderness \[![](/assets/images/wilderness.svg)] in his company's site<br>path.
 During his organization phase, the character<br>may tap to attempt to remove this card.
 Opponent<br>makes a roll (draws a #)&mdash;if the result is greater than<br>4, discard this card.
 Cannot be duplicated on a<br>given character.  |
 | |  2 |

+{: .counsel }
+> The Challenge Deck version does not follow the Unlimited printing or the Limited errata indicating that the checks happen "after all other hazards have been played."
+It also does not mention that the site path being checked for Wilderness is "at that point in time" ("after all other hazards have been played").
+Follows The Lidless Eye version but states that the "Opponent" makes a roll (instead of the character making the roll).
+This is the "opponent" of the card controller (the owner of the hazard), not the opponent of the player upon whose character the card was played.
+This version of the art usues the limited/unlimited version but is zoomed in on Radagast and the bird, cutting out a part of the deer's face.

+### The Lidless Eye Player Guide

+_Lure of Nature_
+_Lure of Nature_ is probably the best corruption card in the game, although _Covetous Thoughts_ is close.
+However, more companies move than use lots of items.
+And if a company moves you can almost guarantee they will pass through a Wilderness.
+It is the most plentiful region on the map, and it is almost impossible to avoid on either side of the Misty Mountains.
+It works well in either main corruption strategies or as spice in other strategies.
+One strategy it does not work well with is roadblock.
+If the company is returned to their site of origin they never have to make the corruption checks.

 ### The Lidless Eye

 |  | Lure of Nature |